 Imposter Healthy Foods

 Like Regina, we sometimes just put our blind trust into what we are told about food (but hopefully not by “frenemies” secretly trying to make us fat!).
-We obviously know not all food is healthy food, but let’s be real.
-Not all “healthy food” is created equal either.
+We obviously know not all foods are healthy, but let’s be real.
+Not all “healthy foods” are created equal either.

 God Didn't Create Kalteen Bars

 We know that the best of nature’s healthy foods are the ones that are the least processed and come straight from the plants and animals that God has provided for us.
 Our bodies know what these foods are and what to do with them as far as our digestion and metabolism are concerned.
 The closer we can get our nutrition in line with this, the better!

 If you are trying to lose weight, you are very likely learning to become more selective about what foods you are consuming.
 It’s not an easy task, with all the temptation around us.
 After all your effort, the last thing you need is to realize you are eating the equivalent of those Kalteen bars when you thought you were doing your body good!